 Deaf Group Therapy

-- Deaf therapist is qualified, registered and has 20+ years of experience working with Deaf and hard of hearing people
+- run by therapists who are fluent in Auslan and who have extensive experience working with Deaf and hard of hearing people

 - NDIS funding can be used for group therapy

 - Groups can be at our Blackburn office or another location

 - Group therapy is in Auslan (no interpreter)

 In group therapy, a small number of people work together with a therapist.
 In Karli Health Centre’s groups, everyone is Deaf and the language used is Auslan.

 Sometimes people find it useful to work together as a group because they can learn from each other as well as from the therapist.
 Skills that can be learned in our supportive group environment include:

 - vocabulary about feelings (understanding your feelings and how to talk about them)